Module pyaurorax.search.location

 """

-or northern/southern B-trace magnetic footprints.
+coordinates, GSM coordinates, or geodetic northern/southern B-trace magnetic footprints.

 Latitude and longitude values are in decimal degrees format, ranging from -90 to 90